 Those Kremlin-held documents, if exposed, would force Moscow to "admit the greatest crime of the Soviet government", he said.

-Russia fears historical responsibility and is trying to shift attention on to the individuals raising this sensitive topic, said Atayeva the human rights activist.
+Russia fears historical responsibility and is trying to shift attention to the individuals raising this sensitive topic, said Atayeva the human rights activist.

 "The Russian government is becoming a hostage of its own policy of silence," she said, adding that the policy would only backfire and that "people's desire to learn the truth will only grow".